DeanZOosto/DataPopulationOnWatch/USER_GUIDE.md

 Automated tool for populating OnWatch on-premise systems with configuration and data via API.

-**Supports OnWatch 2.6 and 2.8** - Version is auto-detected or can be specified in config.yaml.
+**Supports OnWatch 2.6 and 2.8** - Version must be manually specified in config.yaml.
 See [VERSION_COMPATIBILITY.md](VERSION_COMPATIBILITY.md) for version-specific details.

 ## Prerequisites